CompSciFan2019/my_website.github.io/_pages/about.md

 ----

-I am a second year Ph.D. student at University of Southern California, who is interested in multi-agent systems, deep learning, heuristic search, planning and scheduling techniques, robotics, and artifical intelligence in general.
+I am a third year Ph.D. student at University of Southern California, who is interested in multi-agent systems, deep learning, heuristic search, planning and scheduling techniques, robotics, and artifical intelligence.

 # News